The Behavioral Risk Factor Surveillance System (BRFSS) 2017, Texas

 About the BRFSS Summary

-The Behavioral Risk Factor Surveillance System (BRFSS) is a national survey conducted annually by the Centers for Disease Control and Prevention (CDC) to assess behavioral risk factors, including immunizations levels, for non-institutionalized U.S. adults.
-This study collects data by interviewing households in all 50 states, the District of Columbia, and three U.S. territories.
+The Behavioral Risk Factor Surveillance System (BRFSS) is a national survey conducted annually by the CDC to assess behavioral risk factors, including immunizations levels, for non-institutionalized U.S. adults.
+This study collects data by interviewing households in all 50 states, the District of Columbia, and selected areas for oversampling.
 The interviews are conducted by telephone, with households selected at random.
 Self-reported information about immunizations is collected by the BRFSS survey.

-The following vaccine doses were measured in the 2018 BRFSS:
+The following vaccine doses were measured in the National 2017 BRFSS:

-- ≥1 dose of any Pneumococcal (also known as Pneumonia) vaccine
+- ≥1 dose of any Tetanus containing vaccine since 2005

 - ≥1 dose of any Meningococcal vaccine

-a NIS-Flu also uses BRFSS survey results and other data sources to estimate adult influenza vaccination coverage rates for adults.
-Additional details for adult influenza coverage in Texas can be found on the Texas NIS-Flu webpage
+a NIS-Flu uses BRFSS survey results to calculate adult influenza vaccine coverage rates for adults.
+Additional details for adult influenza coverage in Texas can be found on the Texas NIS-Flu webpage.